Laboratories and faculty

 fig.2

-Fig.2 Flow of gene expression
+Fig.2 Optimization of transgene expression system

 In order to optimize each step of gene expression, we are analyzing each regulatory process in detail.